-In your letters of 15 August and 14 November 2014, you alleged that the Enforcement team failed to disclose information to the RDC about the limitation period and consistently misrepresented the position on limitation in correspondence, in order to persuade the RDC to issue a Warning Notice.
+In your letters of 20 November 2014 and 14 July 2015, you alleged that the Enforcement team deliberately withheld and/or failed to disclose material relevant to the question of limitation in order to persuade the RDC to issue a Warning Notice.
+By way of remedy, you have asked for a declaration that Enforcement has acted in the manner alleged, an apology for the conduct, and damages.

-What happened after your client's complaint was submitted to the FCA a) At what point did those investigating and bringing the proceedings become aware of the limitation issue?
+What happened after your client's complaint was submitted to the FCA

-In March 2015, you approached me to complain about the FCA's decision to defer investigating your client's complaint pending some the outcome of some related proceedings against him.
-Following extensive correspondence between you, me, and the FCA, it was agreed in November 2015 that the FCA would proceed with its investigation on the basis of addressing four questions which I posed:
+In July 2015, you approached me to complain about the FCA's decision to defer investigating your client's complaint pending some related proceedings.
+Following extensive correspondence between you, me, and the FCA, it was agreed in December 2015 that the FCA would proceed with its investigation on the basis of addressing five questions which I posed:

-b) What consideration was given to the significance of the issue?

-c) What consideration was given, and when, to the need to disclose the limitation issue to the RDC and the complainant?

-d) Were the actions of those responsible for these matters fair and reasonable?
+- a) At what point did those investigating and bringing the proceedings become aware of the limitation issue? - b) At what point should those investigating and bringing the proceedings have become aware of the limitation issue? - c) What consideration was given to the significance of the issue? - d) What consideration was given, and when, to the need to disclose the limitation issue to the RDC and the complainant? - e) Were the actions of those responsible for these matters fair and reasonable?

-In February 2016, you complained about the FCA's failure to keep you updated, as had been agreed.
-There was some further correspondence about the complaint, and related proceedings, in the summer of 2016.
+In the summer of 2016, the FCA proposed a further deferral of the complaint because of related proceedings.
+You sought my intervention, and in August 2016 I wrote to say that I was unpersuaded by the FCA's arguments, particularly given the length of time which had already elapsed.
+In September, the FCA agreed to continue with the investigation.